-The QCA has been directed by the Queensland Government to develop irrigation prices for the Central Brisbane River Water Supply Scheme (the Scheme) for the four-year regulatory period 1 July 2013 to 30 June 2017.
+The QCA has been directed by the Queensland Government to recommend irrigation prices for the Central Brisbane River Water Supply Scheme (the Scheme) for the four-year regulatory period 1 July 2013 to 30 June 2017.
+Prices are to recover the efficient operating, maintenance and administration costs, and an annuity to recover renewals and rehabilitation expenditure.
+This level of cost recovery is typically referred to as the lower bound (lower bound costs).